GoogleCloudDataproc/spark-bigquery-connector/README.md

 ./mvnw deploy -DskipTests
 ```

-Note the user/password for S3 should come from ~/.m2/settings.xml, which was setup by the AIQ laptop script.
+The user/password for S3 should come from ~/.m2/settings.xml, which was created by the AIQ laptop script.